Destinations for guided fly fishing trips with Baiocchi’s Troutfitters

 Truckee River Fly Fishing

 The Little Truckee River is the ultimate test of an angler’s skill.
 This river is a tailwater flowing below Stampede Reservoir and runs through a lush meadow stretching over 3-1/2 miles of fishable water before its inflow at Boca Lake.
 Water temps remain cold on the Little Truckee River even during the summer months enabling trout and aquatic insects to thrive.
 Great hatches, technical presentations, and head hunting sums up the Little Truckee River.
-For those fly anglers looking for a challenge while immersed in beauty while visiting the Lake Tahoe area, this is it.
+For those fly anglers looking for a challenge while immersed in beauty visiting the Lake Tahoe area, this is it.

 North Fork Yuba River Fly Fishing